nbrugger-tgm/JSimpage/docs/Usage.md

 window.app = app;
 ````

-> Now We have a working webpage if you acess `localhost/pathtoindexhtml/index.html` you will
+> Now We have a working webpage if you acess `localhost/pathtoindexhtml/index.html` you will see the sucess page

+### Creating a Page
+A Page is like a new HTML file where the user can navigate to.
+And there is the Class `Page` .

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NjI1NzM3MjFdfQ==
+eyJoaXN0b3J5IjpbMjM3NDcyMDQzXX0=
 -->